EKaroune/The-Open-Archaeobotanist/_posts/2021-08-13-lw-guest-blog.md

 # The Open Archaeobotanist Guest Blog - Liying Wang

-**[Liying Wang](https://osf.io/75evz/)** is a PhD Candidate at the University of Washington.
+**[Liying Wang](https://osf.io/75evz/)** is a recent PhD graduate from the University of Washington.
-She is working at the forefront of open archaeology by incorporating all aspects of open research into to her current PhD project that focuses on the colonization period in Taiwan.
+She is working at the forefront of open archaeology by incorporating all aspects of open research into to her PhD project that focuses on the European colonization period in Taiwan.

 # Why I am an Open _Archaeologist_.